What can I talk about? Who can I talk to?

 Bu you need to be aware of the negative impact this could have on the relationship between yourself and the professional, particularly if you do it without warning them..

-See further our post on recording interactions between parents and social workers.
+See further this post on recording interactions between parents and social workers.

 On 15th August 2014, the President of the Family Division issued a consultation paper called The Next Steps.
 The President is inviting comments about how well the current transparency Practice Guidance from January 2014 is working, and whether steps can be taken to provide more information about cases when they are listed in court, without naming the parties.
 Views are particularly welcome on: